pkomissarov-gd/histogramer/README.md

 with `~/.logs` folder's files attached.

 # Testing #
-For run all tests, please, use `pytest ./tests` from project root folder.
+For run all tests, please, use `pytest ./tests` from project root.
 Pytest options are specified in `~/tests/pytest.ini` file.

 # Usage #